tiagodeliberali/blog/docs/initial_tcp_server.md

 Why should we spend time doing that?
 Well, first of all, it looks really fun!
 But, more than that, the reason is to learn a lot in the process, challenge some decisions, see how hard and complex some areas are, and, finally, try to connect ideas, theory, and practice.

 How far we can go with this project?
 No idea, but I have some ideas on how to start it.
-And our start could be very, very, humble.
+And our start could be very, very humble.
 The initial idea, the simplest I can figure out, is a TCP server with a simple queue behind it.
 By this way, we will be able to:

 - Publish content to our TCP server
 - Store data in a queue